Garage Floor Epoxy Kit - High Solids System (2 Car Garage)

 IMPORTANT!
 PLEASE READ IF YOU ARE A RESIDENT OF CALIFORNIA

-THE GOOD NEWS FOR CA RESIDENTS or our customers that need a LOW VOC top coat.
+THE GOOD NEWS FOR CA RESIDENTS / customers needing a LOW VOC top coat.

 Here's a list of LOW VOC urethanes that we offer:

 Often times people think that since it's a waterborne product that the quality won't be the same as a NON VOC product.
 This simply isn't true!
 We use special formulations to ensure that our customers receive the highest grade product possible!
 Since there is a need due to a variety of situations such as VOC laws, applications where the business closes one half of the facility and keeps the other side open during flooring renovations, and even for the customer applying epoxy with an attached garage, a basement, or a floor inside the home.
 There has been a need for coatings that have little to no smell for decades now, and Spartan has always led the way.
 So feel confident that WBG will handle the toughest of flooring situations!